Tax and legal information

 Trust Deed and RulesSome of the areas that this web site covers are set out in the legal framework that governs the MNOPF, known as the Trust Deed and Rules.
 We’ve taken care to make sure this site summarises the Trust Deed and Rules in a way which is clear and easy for you to understand.
 It doesn’t cover everything and the Trust Deed and Rules will always take priority.
 You can find out more about the Trustee and read the full Trust Deed and Rules here.

-Annual Report and Financial StatementThe MNOPF Trustee publishes an annual report on the activities of MNOPF Trustees Limited during the previous scheme year, together with the annual financial accounts.
-You can find the most recent Annual Report and Financial Statement, as well as those published in previous years, here.
+Annual Report and Financial StatementsThe MNOPF Trustee publishes an annual report on the activities of MNOPF Trustees Limited during the previous scheme year, together with the annual financial accounts.
+You can find the most recent Annual Report and Financial Statements, as well as those published in previous years, here.

 Data protectionThe General Data Protection Regulation (“GDPR”), which came into force in 2018, introduced new rules for the protection of personal data.
 Personal data is any information relating to a living individual which enables that individual to be identified, either directly or indirectly.
 It lays down rules for companies and organisations that hold such data and it gives rights to people whose data they hold.
 The Trustee, as Data Controller, is responsible for demonstrating the MNOPF’s compliance with the data protection principles.
 Mercer (formerly JLT Employee Benefits), as administrator, is one of the main Data Processors for the MNOPF.